This post covers the many options that you have to travel between London and Heathrow Airport (LHR).

 How to Get from Heathrow to London?

-Spread over 5 terminals, London Heathrow Airport is one of the most modern and most visited airports in the UK and the entire world, with nearly 200,000 passengers passing through every single day!
+Spread over 5 terminals, London Heathrow Airport is one of the most modern and most visited airports in the UK and the entire world.

-The majority of people visiting London from outside of Europe will arrive at Heathrow and because of its stature and importance, there are a number of ways to travel to and from the airport.
+As a result of its stature and importance, there are a number of ways to travel to and from the airport.

-The best method ultimately depends on time of day, your group size, how much luggage you have, and of course your budget.
+The best method ultimately depends on the time of day, your group size, how much luggage you have, and of course your budget.

 London Underground